 It was even more shocking when four more teenagers came forward with much the same story.
 Quinn was determined to get to the bottom of the mystery.
 At every turn, she was consumed by a labyrinth of possibilities – some too far fetched to believe.

 When Kara learned that her high school boyfriend, Rob, had been convicted of murdering his wife, she ran to his aid.
-Kara felt the evidence was circumstantial.
-Terrified Rob would die in jail, and positive he was innocent, she convinced him to file for appeal.
+Kara felt the evidence was circumstantial and there had been a huge miscarriage of justice.
+Terrified Rob would die in jail, Kara knew he had to file for an appeal.
+Justice had to prevail.
+He was innocent and wrongly convicted.

 During the weeks and months, her love for Rob was rekindled.
-She was ready to jump into a relationship, albeit with him behind bars.
+She felt like that young teenager again and was ready to jump into a relationship, albeit with him behind bars.
 She would go to any lengths to prove his innocence.

 IN THE PLANNING STAGES